liyaguang/DCRNN/README.md

 |          | MAPE   | 1.63% | 2.74% | 3.76% | 4.74%  |
 |          | RMSE   | 1.54  | 2.76  | 3.78  | 4.62   |

-Note that, there is a chance that the training loss will explode, the temporary workaround is to restart from the last saved model before the explosion, or to decrease the learning rate earlier in the learning rate schedule.

 ## Eval baseline methods
 ```bash